luciano-fiandesio/beanborg/README.md

 Beanborg has two main design goals:

 - automatic matching of transaction data with the correct Expense accounts
-- speed, the tool is designed to process several financial CSV file in few seconds
+- speed, the tool is designed to process several financial CSV files in few seconds

 Given the following transaction from a CSV file: